zhouanqiNB/hexo-wiki/docs/cards/hexo.md

-basic unit of a map, status:
+basic unit of a map, whose status includes:

 - vacant
 - disabled
 - occupied(by)